Estimation of a Gas Diffusion Coefficient by Fitting Molecular Dynamics Trajectories to Finite-Difference Simulations: Finite-Difference method

 and since $0\le\sin^{2} (\pi m_i/N)\le 1$, the eigenvalues are nonpositive and bounded,

 Next we consider the stability of the difference scheme.
-Recall that the energy of the solution of the diffusion equation~\eqref{eq:HE} does not increase in time, and the difference scheme should have the same property.
+Recall that the energy of the solution of the diffusion equation~\cref{eq:HE} does not increase in time, and the difference scheme should have the same property.
 This is expressed as the discrete stability condition,

 where the discrete 2-norm of the numerical solution represents the energy.
-The discrete version of Parseval's relation says that the 2-norm of the numerical solution at a given time is equal to the 2-norm of its discrete Fourier coefficients,
+The discrete version of Parseval's relation relates the 2-norm of the numerical solution at a given time to the 2-norm of its discrete Fourier coefficients by,